SAP/spartacus-docs/_pages/dev/features/notification-preference.md

 ## Intro

-The notification preference feature provides a page under user account for customers to set preferred notification channels by activating and deactivating the corresponding switches.
+The notification preference feature provides a page under user account for customers to set preferred channels for receiving notifications by activating and deactivating the corresponding switches.

 ## Requirements